Treatment for type 1 diabetes includes:

 Despite your best efforts, sometimes problems will arise.
 Certain short-term complications of type 1 diabetes, such as hypoglycemia, require immediate care.

 Low blood sugar (hypoglycemia).
 This occurs when your blood sugar level drops below your target range.
 Ask your doctor what's considered a low blood sugar level for you.
-Blood sugar levels can drop for many reasons, including skipping a meal, getting more physical activity than normal or injecting too much insulin.
+Blood sugar levels can drop for many reasons, including skipping a meal, eating fewer carbohydrates than called for in your meal plan, getting more physical activity than normal or injecting too much insulin.

-Learn the symptoms of low blood sugar, and test your blood sugar if you think your blood sugar levels are dropping.
-When in doubt, always do a blood sugar test.
+Learn the symptoms of hypoglycemia, and test your blood sugar if you think your levels are dropping.
+When in doubt, always test your blood sugar.
 Early signs and symptoms of low blood sugar include: